TESTING IN PROGRESS

 I use the Glazy.org UMF calculator to input precise chemical composition information for each mineral/rock to develop a durable, food safe glaze recipe.

-SKY ISLANDS CLEAR GLAZE
+SKY ISLAND CLEAR GLAZE

 Using scavenged basic glaze minerals and rocks—feldspar, quartz, and calcium carbonate found in local landscapes—I have developed a rock glaze made with 90% raw ceramic materials based on the classic 4321 Leach glaze recipe.